MrMichaelJKelly/KCStreamDataTool/README.md

 # Pre-requisites
 Install Python 3 from https://www.python.org/downloads/ (make sure you get Python 3.x not 2.x)
-Once installed, install the two packages this solution depends on (includined in this repo):
+Once installed, install the two packages this solution depends on (included in this repo):

 Make sure this both are installed for Python 3 on your machine: